ministryofjustice/hmpps-electronic-monitoring-datastore-ui/README.md

 ## Feature flags

-Feature flags are added using environment variables and adding to `config.ts` as illustrated:
+To add feature flags, ensure these are added to both `.env` and `config.ts` as illustrated:

 ```ts
 export const featureFlags = {